 The Final Stretch

-At 4400′, we came up to the cliffs off the west face.
-So we moved south along the wall.
-We aimed toward the main northwest-trending gully.
-One report suggested that the party went into a steep ravine.
-Then they reached the notch between the two summits.
+At 4400′, we came up to the cliffs and moved south along the rock wall.
+Then we aimed at the main northwest-facing gully.
+One report implied that the party had gone into a steep ravine to the notch between the summits.

-We must have moved past the gully, and somehow made it up to the south peak first.
-Then we went toward the north summit.
-Soon, we reached the 4520′ saddle.
-It separated Duchess of Kent from the series pinnacles on the south.
+We must’ve overshot the gully and went up on the south peak first.
+Then from the 4520′ saddle, we reached the north summit shortly.
+The pass separated the Duchess of Kent from the three pinnacles on the south.

 See more trip photos here.